skent259/crapssim/crapssim_api/docs/INSTALLING_ENGINE_API.md

 This document explains how to install and use the CrapsSim Engine API as an **optional** extension on top of the core CrapsSim engine.

-> **Status:** Draft for Phase 3.
-The intent and structure are defined here; exact package names, extras, and examples will be finalized in Phase 3·B and 3·C once metadata and CI are wired up.
+> **Status:** Phase 3·B wiring in place.
+Package names, extras, and install commands are now live.

 ---